jdowens/finagle/README.md

 These concepts are so important that they are required when specifying any client:

-.bq The {{ClientBuilder}} requires the definition of {{cluster}}, {{codec}}, and {{hostConnectionLimit}}.
+> The `ClientBuilder` requires the definition of `cluster`, `codec`, and `hostConnectionLimit`.
 In Scala, these are statically type checked, and in Java the lack of any of the above causes a runtime error.

-* {{cluster}} must contain a list of hosts or an explicitly specified cluster.
+* `cluster` must contain a list of hosts or an explicitly specified cluster.
-* The {{codec}} implements the network protocol used by the client, and consequently determines the types of request and reply.
+* The `codec` implements the network protocol used by the client, and consequently determines the types of request and reply.
-* {{hostConnectionLimit}} specifies the maximum number of connections per host.
+* `hostConnectionLimit` specifies the maximum number of connections per host.

-If you don't specify those, you'll see an error message that indicates something along the lines of {{THE_BUILDER_IS_NOT_FULLY_SPECIFIED_SEE_XXXBuilder_DOCUMENTATION}}.
+If you don't specify those, you'll see an error message that indicates something along the lines of `THE_BUILDER_IS_NOT_FULLY_SPECIFIED_SEE_XXXBuilder_DOCUMENTATION`.

 ### Clusters

 The purpose of a Cluster is to abstract a group of identical servers, where requests to the cluster can be routed to any server in that cluster. <a href="#Building a Robust Client">Recall that</a>:

-.bq The Finagle balancing strategy is to pick the endpoint with the least number of outstanding requests, which is similar to a *least connections* strategy in other load balancers.
+> The Finagle balancing strategy is to pick the endpoint with the least number of outstanding requests, which is similar to a *least connections* strategy in other load balancers.
 The Finagle load balancer deliberately introduces jitter to avoid synchronicity (and thundering herds) in a distributed system.
 It also supports failover.

 The simplest way to implement a custom load balancing strategy is to create your own client per endpoint and then write your own load balancer across that.
-The <a href="https://github.com/twitter/finagle/blob/master/finagle-core/src/main/scala/com/twitter/finagle/loadbalancer/HeapBalancer.scala">HeapBalancer</a> code provides a solid starting point; note it uses a heap to identify the endpoint with the least number of requests ({{Ordering.by { _.load }}}, where {load} is the number of connections).
+The <a href="https://github.com/twitter/finagle/blob/master/finagle-core/src/main/scala/com/twitter/finagle/loadbalancer/HeapBalancer.scala">HeapBalancer</a> code provides a solid starting point; note it uses a heap to identify the endpoint with the least number of requests (`Ordering.by { _.load `}, where {load} is the number of connections).

 ### Idle Times

-.bq {{hostConnectionIdleTime}} vs. {{hostConnectionMaxIdleTime}}: with respect to the {{ClientBuilder}}, what's the difference?
+.bq `hostConnectionIdleTime` vs. `hostConnectionMaxIdleTime`: with respect to the `ClientBuilder`, what's the difference?

-{{hostConnectionIdleTime}} applies to the pool: "the amount of time a connection is allowed to linger (when it otherwise would have been closed by the pool) before being closed". {{hostConnectionMaxIdleTime}} applies to the physical connection: "the maximum time a connection is allowed to linger unused".
+`hostConnectionIdleTime` applies to the pool: "the amount of time a connection is allowed to linger (when it otherwise would have been closed by the pool) before being closed". `hostConnectionMaxIdleTime` applies to the physical connection: "the maximum time a connection is allowed to linger unused".

 ### Timeouts